ANNYDEVV/ANNY-AI/README.md

 ## How It Works

 1. **Submit Investment Theses**:
-   Users submit their investment ideas via Twitter by tagging Shill AI @Shillcoinai or replying under it's post's.
+   Users submit their investment ideas via Twitter with a specific hashtag monitored by Shill AI.

 2. **AI Evaluation**:
    The AI analyzes the submitted theses based on sentiment, market trends, and other relevant factors.